 Kapo‘o, also known as Sharks Cove, is part of the Pūpūkea Marine Life Conservation District, a protected area that provides fish and other aquatic species with a safe place to grow and reproduce.
 This unique area is a critical habitat for a diverse array of marine life including dozens of species of fish, a multitude of invertebrates, sharks, sea turtles, and even the endangered Hawaiian Monk Seal.

 In the three and a half decades this area has been protected, there has been a steady increase in visitors who come to swim and snorkel.
-That number has more than doubled in the past couple of years alone – until now.
-Although the Covid-19 pandemic has been devastating for so many, our natural ecosystems are getting a much-needed break.
+That number has more than doubled in the past couple of years alone – until recently during the shutdowns due to the Covid-19 pandemic.
+Although devastating for so many, our natural ecosystems got a much-needed break and have bounced back in unimaginable ways.
 In areas like Kapo‘o, thousands of people can have a negative effect on the marine environment.
 From feet causing coral-killing erosion to devastating amounts of toxic sunscreen chemicals, these fragile reef habitats have been on the unfortunate brink of destruction.

-In the past couple of months, however, the marine environment has seen a marked increase in health and abundance – proving it’s resilience, and proving human-use is a significant factor in an area’s ability to thrive and flourish.
+From March 202 to about October 2020, the marine environment saw a marked increase in health and abundance – proving it’s resilience, and proving human-use is a significant factor in an area’s ability to thrive and flourish.

-As we move towards reopening our parks and beaches, we all have the opportunity to help our near-shore environment continue to improve.
+Now, as we have moved into reopening our parks and beaches, we all have the opportunity to help our near-shore environment continue to improve.
+We know it can bounce back fairly quickly, but it can also decline rapidly as well.

 - Float, don’t stand – step only in sandy areas when necessary.
 Submerged rocks are covered in microscopic marine life.
 Stepping on them kills algae, coral, and other species.